 Add this tomato-jalapeno mixture to the beef along with 1 teaspoon cumin, freshly cracked black pepper, and one cup of stock (or water).
 Combine well.

-A dose of authentic chili powder is a great way to increase the heat and add another layer of flavor, but you can consider this optional as you’ll already have quite a bit of heat from the jalapeno.
+A dose of pure chili powder is a great way to increase the heat and add another layer of flavor, but you can consider this optional as you'll already have quite a bit of heat from the jalapeno.
+(Note: I'm not a fan of generic chili powders and will always recommend buying pure chili powders or making your own chili powder at home.)

 Let the picadillo simmer on medium-low heat for 20-25 minutes or until the potatoes are cooked all the way through.
 By then the sauce will have reduced quite a bit, but ideally you've still got some liquid leftover.